LadyMozzarella/FrameworkBenchmarksDocs/docs/index.md

 Please see the corresponding document for more information about [TechEmpower](About/TechEmpower), the [Framework Benchmarks](About/Framework-Benchmarks), or the [Documentation](About/Documentation).

-The main documentation for the site is organized into a few sections:
+The main documentation for the site is organized into a few sections.
+Visit each section to get more details related to that area, a more detailed overview of what's in each section, and where to find information that isn't listed.
+Here are the major sections in the documentation:

 | Section | Summary |
 |:-------:|:------- |